-This is a recording of the SWU Information Forum’s first session on Thursday, August 24: Stormwater Utility Policies.
+This is a recording of the SWU Information Forum’s third session on Thursday, August 24: Stormwater Utility Policies.

 Water Cycle Series: From rainfall to drinking water systems, this series will explore how the natural and built environment impact the water cycle.
 This entry is the first in a series of blogs to highlight the interconnectedness of water systems.
 Please follow along as we explore watersheds, drinking and wastewater systems, and the role we… Continue reading Water Cycle Series Part 1: What is a Watershed?